MSH Silicone Vaginal Dilator Nr 5 only

 - Notice any muscular tension around your eyes, jaw, throat, shoulders, buttocks and legs.
-Mentally encourage each area to relax and loosen with each exhale.
+Mentally encourage each area to relax and loosen with each exhalation.
 As you exhale, let the pelvic area soften with each breath.
-Visualise or imagine this area in a state of softness, relaxing further with every exhale.
+Visualise or imagine this area in a state of softness, relaxing further with every exhalation.

 Step Four: Insert the Dilator

-- Rest the narrow end of the dilator against the opening continuing relaxed diaphragmatic breathing.
+- Rest the narrow end of the dilator against the opening while continuing relaxed diaphragmatic breathing.

 - Gently insert the end of the dilator into the entrance when you feel ready to do so.